paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-247-procurement-of-commercial-products-and-commercial-services.md

 (3) No contract for the procurement of a commercially available off-the-shelf item entered into by the head of an agency shall be subject to any law properly listed in the Federal Acquisition Regulation pursuant to [section 1907 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1907&num=0&edition=prelim).

-**(b) Applicability of Defense-unique Statutes to Contracts for Commercial Products and Commercial Services.—**

-(1) The Defense Federal Acquisition Regulation Supplement shall include a list of defense-unique provisions of law and of contract clause requirements based on government-wide acquisition regulations, policies, or executive orders not expressly authorized in law that are inapplicable to contracts for the procurement of commercial products and commercial services.
-A provision of law or contract clause requirement properly included on the list pursuant to paragraph (2) does not apply to purchases of commercial products and commercial services by the Department of Defense.
-This section does not render a provision of law or contract clause requirement not included on the list inapplicable to contracts for the procurement of commercial products and commercial services.
+**(b) Applicability of Defense-unique Statutes to Contracts for Commercial Products and Commercial Services.—** The Department of Defense Supplement to the Federal Acquisition Regulation shall include a list of defense-unique contract clause requirements based on laws, executive orders, or acquisition policies that may be applied to contracts for the procurement of commercial products and commercial services entered into by the Department of Defense.

-(2) A provision of law or contract clause requirement described in subsection (e) that is enacted after October 13, 1994, shall be included on the list of inapplicable provisions of law and contract clause requirements required by paragraph (1) unless the Under Secretary of Defense for Acquisition and Sustainment makes a written determination that it would not be in the best interest of the Department of Defense to exempt contracts for the procurement of commercial products and commercial services from the applicability of the provision or contract clause requirement.

 **(c) Applicability of Defense-unique Statutes to Subcontracts for Commercial Products and Commercial Services.—**

-(1) The Defense Federal Acquisition Regulation Supplement shall include a list of provisions of law and of contract clause requirements based on government-wide acquisition regulations, policies, or executive orders not expressly authorized in law that are inapplicable to subcontracts under a Department of Defense contract or subcontract for the procurement of commercial products and commercial services.
-A provision of law or contract clause requirement properly included on the list pursuant to paragraph (2) does not apply to those subcontracts.
-This section does not render a provision of law or contract clause requirement not included on the list inapplicable to subcontracts under a contract for the procurement of commercial products and commercial services.
+(1) The Department of Defense Supplement to the Federal Acquisition Regulation shall include a list of defense-unique contract clause requirements based on laws, executive orders, or acquisition policies that may be applied to subcontracts for the procurement of commercial products and commercial services.

-(2) A provision of law or contract clause requirement described in subsection (e) shall be included on the list of inapplicable provisions of law and contract clause requirements required by paragraph (1) unless the Under Secretary of Defense for Acquisition and Sustainment makes a written determination that it would not be in the best interest of the Department of Defense to exempt subcontracts under a contract for the procurement of commercial products and commercial services from the applicability of the provision or contract clause requirement.

-(3) In this subsection, the term “subcontract” includes a transfer of commercial products and commercial services between divisions, subsidiaries, or affiliates of a contractor or subcontractor.
-The term does not include agreements entered into by a contractor for the supply of commodities that are intended for use in the performance of multiple contracts with the Department of Defense and other parties and are not identifiable to any particular contract.
+(2) In this subsection, the term “subcontract”—

+  (A) includes a transfer of commercial products and commercial services between divisions, subsidiaries, or affiliates of a contractor or subcontractor; and

+  (B) does not include any agreement entered into by a contractor or subcontractor for the supply of products or services that are intended for use in the performance of multiple contracts with the Department of Defense or with other parties, and that are not identifiable to any particular contract.

-(4) This subsection does not authorize the waiver of the applicability of any provision of law or contract clause requirement with respect to any first-tier subcontract under a contract with a prime contractor reselling or distributing commercial products and commercial services of another contractor without adding value.
+(3) This subsection does not authorize the waiver of the applicability of any provision of law or contract clause requirement with respect to any first-tier subcontract under a contract with a prime contractor reselling or distributing commercial products and commercial services of another contractor without adding value.

-**(d) Applicability of Defense-unique Statutes to Contracts for Commercially Available, Off-the-shelf Items.—**

-(1) The Defense Federal Acquisition Regulation Supplement shall include a list of provisions of law and of contract clause requirements based on government-wide acquisition regulations, policies, or executive orders not expressly authorized in law that are inapplicable to contracts for the procurement of commercially available off-the-shelf items.
-A provision of law or contract clause requirement properly included on the list pursuant to paragraph (2) does not apply to Department of Defense contracts for the procurement of commercially available off-the-shelf items.
-This section does not render a provision of law or contract clause requirement not included on the list inapplicable to contracts for the procurement of commercially available off-the-shelf items.
+**(d) Applicability of Defense-unique Statutes to Contracts or Subcontracts for Commercially Available, Off-the-shelf Items.—** The Department of Defense Supplement to the Federal Acquisition Regulation shall include a list of defense-unique contract clause requirements based on laws, executive orders, or acquisition policies that are applicable to contracts or subcontracts for the procurement of commercially available off-the-shelf items entered into by the Department of Defense.

-(2) A provision of law or contract clause requirement described in subsection (e) shall be included on the list of inapplicable provisions of law and contract clause requirements required by paragraph (1) unless the Under Secretary of Defense for Acquisition and Sustainment makes a written determination that it would not be in the best interest of the Department of Defense to exempt contracts for the procurement of commercially available off-the-shelf items from the applicability of the provision or contract clause requirement.

-**(e) Covered Provision of Law or Contract Clause Requirement.—** A provision of law or contract clause requirement referred to in subsections (b)(2), (c)(2), and (d)(2) is a provision of law or contract clause requirement that the Under Secretary of Defense for Acquisition and Sustainment determines sets forth policies, procedures, requirements, or restrictions for the procurement of property or services by the Federal Government, except for a provision of law or contract clause requirement that—

-(1) provides for criminal or civil penalties;

-(2) requires that certain articles be bought from American sources pursuant to [section 4862 of this title](./chapter-385-other-technology-base-policies-and-programs.md#section-4862), or requires that strategic materials critical to national security be bought from American sources pursuant to [section 4863 of this title](./chapter-385-other-technology-base-policies-and-programs.md#section-4863); or
+**(e) Applicable Requirements.—** The Secretary of Defense shall ensure that the lists required by subsections (b) and (c)(1) shall include any contract clause to implement the requirements of—

+(1) chapter 385 of this title;

+(2) section 5949 of the National Defense Authorization Act for Fiscal Year 2023 (Public Law 117–263; [41 U.S.C.
+4713](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section4713&num=0&edition=prelim) note);

+(3) section 805 of the National Defense Authorization Act for Fiscal Year 2024 (Public Law 118–31); or

-(3) specifically refers to this section and provides that, notwithstanding this section, it shall be applicable to contracts for the procurement of commercial products and commercial services.
+(4) a statute that specifically refers to this section and provides that, notwithstanding this section, such statute shall be applicable to contracts for the procurement of commercial products and commercial services.

 ### Statutory Notes

+#### References in Text
+Section 805 of the National Defense Authorization Act for Fiscal Year 2024, referred to in subsec. (e)(3), is section 805 of Pub.
+L. 118–31, which is set out as a note preceding [section 4651 of this title](./chapter-363-prohibition-and-penalties.md#section-4651).

 #### Prior Provisions
 A prior section 3452, added Pub.
 L. 85–861, § 1(81)(E), Sept.
 2, 1958, 72 Stat.
 1480, provided that, notwithstanding any other provision of law, an officer of Medical Corps or Dental Corps may be promoted to temporary grade of captain at any time after first anniversary of date upon which he graduated from a medical, osteopathic, or dental school, prior to repeal by Pub.
 L. 96–513, title II, § 207, title VII, § 701, Dec.
 12, 1980, 94 Stat.
 2884, 2955, effective Sept.
 15, 1981.

 #### Amendments
+2025—Subsecs. (b) to (e).
+Pub.
+L. 119–60 added subsecs. (b) to (e) and struck out former subsecs. (b) to (e) which related to applicability of defense-unique statutes to contracts for commercial products and commercial services, applicability of defense-unique statutes to subcontracts for commercial products and commercial services, applicability of defense-unique statutes to contracts for commercially available, off-the-shelf items, and covered provision of law or contract clause requirement, respectively.

 2021—Pub.
 L. 116–283, § 1821(a)(2), renumbered [section 2375 of this title](./chapter-chapter-140-chapter-chapter-140.md#section-2375) as this section.

 Subsec. (e)(2).
 Pub.
 L. 116–283, §§ 1821(b)(2), 1870(c)(6)(A), made identical amendments, substituting “section 4862” for “section 2533a” and “section 4863” for “section 2533b”.
 Section 1870(c)(6)(A) amended former section 2375 while section 1821(b)(2) amended this section.
 See Amendment note above.